-IATTM is an authentic spirit of Traditional Tibetan Medicine - its aim is to keep TTM alive and relevant to the modern world.
+IATTM is an authentic spirit of Traditional Tibetan Medicine - our aim is to keep TTM alive and relevant to the modern world.

-TTM is, like many traditional Asian healing systems, a science and an art, and treats the individual as a whole, rather than only the symptoms .
+TTM, like many traditional Asian healing systems, treats the individual as a whole, rather than just the symptoms

-While there are some superficial similarities with Ayurvedic medicine and traditional Chinese Medicine, TTM has its own unique history and development - rooted in the Tibetan landscape, the indigenous culture, and the spirit of the Tibetan people.
+While complementary to classical Indian Ayurveda and traditional Chinese Medicine, TTM has its own unique history and development rooted in the Tibetan landscape, indigenous culture, and the spirit of the Tibetan people.

-Essential to TTM is the knowledge of a huge herbal pharmacopoeia, as well as a large body of external therapies which are little-known here.
+Essential to TTM is the knowledge of a huge herbal pharmacopeia, as well as a large body of external therapies which are little-known here.

-TTM addresses the individual’s needs as a whole – body, mind and spirit – in an integrated way, to include the internal as well as the way that the person interacts with the external environment.
+TTM addresses the individual’s needs as a whole – body, mind, and spirit – in an integrated way, and with how the person interacts with their external environment.